Want people to come into the office? How about offering a four-day week?

 During HR restructures, particularly those affecting compliance, the CEO and the board need to collaborate.
 Boards must provide guidance on legal obligations when restructuring departments or creating new roles that align with strategic priorities.
 This partnership ensures that any significant HR changes meet both the organisation’s mission and legal standards.
 Mission-driven questions from the board, such as “Are we adhering to employment law?” and “How do we protect staff welfare within our budget?", are critical to ensuring the organisation remains compliant while also achieving its goals.

-The board plays a critical role in shaping the organisation's values, behaviour and ethical standards.
-This includes making decisions on how staff performance is measured and rewarded.
-For instance, offering bonuses can influence the culture by defining what success looks like.
+The board plays a critical role in shaping the organisation's values, behaviour, and what success looks like.
 Target-based bonuses also raise ethical considerations, because tying rewards to short-term targets may encourage decisions that prioritise immediate gains over long-term impact.
 The choice to provide a bonus, and the decision on whether this is tied to a target or provided as acknowledgement of good work without being tied to a target, has cultural, operational and strategic implications for organisations.
 As a result, this is something typically discussed between the board and the CEO.

 The most effective board leadership does not only consist of strategy and governance.
 It also involves nurturing the heart of the organisation – its people.
 When boards actively engage with HR concepts, they create a foundation on which both leaders and staff can thrive, enabling the organisation to fulfil its mission.
 In the NFP sector, the board’s role in shaping culture and supporting people can truly drive sustainable, meaningful social and environmental change.